 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Heavy-debris jobs run on weight tickets from the scale house, not by the yard; clean loads — those without mixed wood, drywall, or trash — earn the lowest per-ton rate, and the rest are billed by the tonnage.
-I size your dumpster and dispatch the container after talking with the site super.
+Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads—with no mixed wood, drywall, or trash—earn the lowest per-ton rate.
+We determine the tonnage after dumping the container, and I coordinate the right dumpster size with the site super during our initial call.

 Tonnage Limits and Weight Overage Policy